 Side-Swept Crew Cut Style

 Another fade cut is this side-swept crew haircut, but more on the casual side, with a natural look for the top portion and medium to short hair to match.
+This works well for guys with wavy hair.
 This creates one of the most well-balanced side-swept crew cut haircuts for men.

 The French Crop Crew Cut